(Entering 2016-17 Season)

 "We worked hard, but we just weren't good enough," Fisher said of his first group of Aztecs.
 "They tried to do everything we wanted, but we spent the year dodging bullets."

-It was year two, the 2000-01 campaign, when Fisher and SDSU served notice that better days were ahead and some, in fact, had arrived.
-The Aztecs were one of the nation's most improved teams, finishing 14-14 and in the process, ending several less-than-flattering streaks, including a long road losing streak, a long conference losing streak and an overall losing streak.
-Attendance jumped by an astounding 73 percent and by spring, the stars of tomorrow became more receptive when Fisher and his staff came calling to talk about Aztec basketball.
+It was year two (2000-01), when Fisher and SDSU served notice that better days were ahead and some, in fact, had arrived.
+The Aztecs were one of the nation's most improved teams, finishing 14-14 and in the process, ended several less-than-flattering losing streaks.

-The Aztecs roared down the stretch, winning eight of their final 10 games and climbing to .500 in Mountain West play, a major step for San Diego State basketball.
+The Aztecs roared down the stretch, winning eight of their final 10 and climbing to .500 in MW play, a major step for SDSU basketball.

 Then came March, a month that has always been magical for Fisher.